March 19, 2013

 In 1992 she won the 1st Prize in the International Old Music Competition of Malmö with the ensemble La Fenice.

-Since 1993 she gives master classes at Graz University, as well as baroque harp classes at the Conservatoire of The Hague since 1999.
+Since 1993 she has given master classes at Graz University, as well as providing baroque harp classes at the Conservatoire of The Hague from 1999.

 In 2000 she founded the Arpeggiata ensemble.
-For ten years Christina and her Ensemble have been recording CDs as La Tarantella, All’Improvviso, Los Impossibles, Teatro d’amore and playing all over Europe.
+For ten years Christina and her Ensemble have been recording albums as Teatro d’amore and Music for a While and playing all over Europe.

-She devotes a lot of time to the Ensemble L’Arpeggiata, as she is not only conductor and musician on stage, but she builds the programs herself and spends a lot of time doing researches too, necessary preliminary work to L’Arpeggiata’s concerts and CDs.
+She devotes a lot of time to the Ensemble L’Arpeggiata, as she is not only conductor and musician on stage, but she builds the programs herself, and spends a lot of time doing research and the necessary preliminary work for L’Arpeggiata’s concerts and CDs.

-In 2010, she was celebrating the 10th birthday of the Ensemble she created with numerous concerts in France and Europe.
+In 2010, she celebrated the 10th birthday of the Ensemble she created with numerous concerts in France and Europe.